nickmqb/muon/README.md

 Check out [Muon's Patreon page](https://www.patreon.com/nickmqb) if you'd like to support the project financially.
 If you can spare a few bucks a month, that would be very cool!

+## Discord

+To chat about Muon with other community members, join the [Muon Discord server](https://discord.gg/pbbhcvK).
+Note: this is a community run initiative.
+The main author of Muon (nickmqb) is not affiliated with the server, though he will try to drop by from time to time!

 ## License

 [MIT](LICENSE)